The ACA caps out-of-pocket costs

-PPACA places caps on how much money insured people will have to spend out of their own pockets for healthcare services that are covered in the new law’s essential health benefits package.
-These caps on out-of-pocket spending went into effect in 2014.
-The out-of-pocket spending caps follow a sliding scale: Those with lower and middle incomes will pay less out of pocket than those with higher incomes.
-The new caps guarantee that consumers will not have to pay more than a set amount annually in out-of-pocket expenses for covered services.
+The Affordable Care Act (ACA) places caps on how much money people with health insurance have to spend on health services covered in the law’s essential health benefits package.
+The out-of-pocket spending caps follow a sliding scale: Those with lower and middle incomes pay less out-of-pocket than those with higher incomes.
+The caps ensure that consumers do not incur more than a set annual amount in expenditures for covered health services.

 It is important to note that the out-of-pocket limit does not include:

 - Anything spent on services your plan doesn't cover

 - Costs above the allowed amount for a service that a provider may charge